Brat Camp: Series 3

 The production company searched for new candidates for a third season.
 Filming did take place during the summer of 2008 at a wilderness program called Monarch Center in Colorado.
 It will be broadcast at RTL starting from 25 February 2009.

 Netherlands

 The Netherlands version did after extended negotiations end up with a customized program, where the teenagers were sent to Kenya.
-It was called Van etter tot engel (English: From brat to angel) and was aired by RTL5 in the fall of 2006.
+It was called Van etter tot engel (English: From brat to angel) and was aired by RTL 5 in the fall of 2006.
 Keith Bakker was the teenagers' head coach.

 In the news

 The UK version of the show generated some criticism.
 An influential children's charity, Barnardo's, expressed concerns that the TV show sends a message to parents that a short period of "tough love" can resolve any problems.

 The show also received some criticism for an incident in which a young woman was forced to strip to their underwear and then made to have a cavity search, the initial stages of which were implied but not shown.